MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityWaste/WasteQuantity.md

 ms.author: cdmditeam
 ---

-# Waste quantity in CloudforSustainabilityWasteDataModel(WasteQuantity)
+# Waste quantity in Cloud for Sustainability waste data model(WasteQuantity)

-Stores information on the actual waste quantity of the organization\.
+Stores information on the actual waste quantity of the organization.

  Latest version of the JSON entity definition is available on <a href="https://github.com/Microsoft/CDM/tree/master/schemaDocuments/Sustainability\CloudforSustainabilityWasteDataModel/WasteQuantity.cdm.json" target="_blank">GitHub</a>.